cityofasheville/bedrock2/docs/etl_formats.md

             "schemaname": "dbo",
             "tablename": "testtable",
             __SOURCE OPTIONS__
-            <OPTIONAL>: "tableheaders": true (this is mainly used for creating csv files)
+            <OPTIONAL>: "tableheaders": true (include headers in data: this is mainly used for creating csv files)
             <OPTIONAL> "sortasc": "fieldname",
             <OPTIONAL> "sortdesc": "fieldname",
             <OPTIONAL> "fixedwidth_noquotes": true,  (Tables converted to csv by default have strings with double quotes in the data quoted.
 For fixed width and XML files we don't want that)